pelger/dynamocmd/README.md

 `dynamo> throughput mytable 2048 512` will set the table throughput values to 2048 read, 512 write.

 `dynamo> throughput mytable 1 1` Will set a table back to idle.

+`dynamo> query mytable 37025542720 LT 1362229748`

+Will run the query and return the first 20 elements back to the node repl variable `data`:

+	repl>data.Items.length
+ 	20

 ### Scripted